tomaszFijalkowski/2d-terrain-generator/readme.md

 # 2D Terrain Generator

-### About project
+## About the project

 Unity WebGL application that gives you a set of parameters to create your own islands.
-The terrain is generated based on Perlin Noise and different modifications to it.
+The terrain is generated based on Perlin Noise and various modifications to it.

-### How to run
+## How to run

 You can open the application in the browser under [this link](https://tomaszfijalkowski.github.io/2d-terrain-generator/index).

-### Screenshots
+## Showcase

 Generic Island: